 - The number of revisions allowed.
 Make sure you know how many revisions your ghostwriter will allow.
 For example, I specify one set per milestone, but always plan to make minor adjustments along the way.

 - Confidentiality and copyrights.
 It’s important that you retain the rights to the book.
 In addition, be sure there is a good non-disclosure agreement (NDA) within the contract.

-With a good understanding of the elements of a contract and the ghostwriter’s fee associated with the project, you can make an informed and educated decision.
-If you’re interested in writing and publishing a book, please check out my article What to Do to Hire a Ghostwriter.
+With a good understanding of the elements of a contract and the ghostwriter’s fee associated with the project, you can make an informed and educated decision and find the best ghostwriter for you.

 I always enjoy hearing from my readers.
 Feel free to email me anytime with questions.
 I know this area can be confusing.
 I’m here to help!

 Additional articles that you might find helpful are: